bi-zone/bizone-ti-lib/README.md

 # Direct Query

-Direct Query (DQ) provides a HTTP interface for creating requests to the TI, including GET, POST, PATCH, PUT, and DELETE methods.
-Using DQ, you can construct any request to the TI as desired, but you won't receive object representations of the TI objects.
+Direct Query (DQ) provides a HTTP interface for creating requests to the TI platform, including GET, POST, PATCH, PUT, and DELETE methods.
+Using DQ, you can construct any request to the TI platform as desired, but you won't receive object representations of the TI platform objects.

 📝 Before using DQ, you need to set it up.
 For this purpose, you can use either bizone_ti.setup.DirectQueryConfig or bizone_ti.setup.TILibConfig.